caryfitz/resist-buttons/README.md

 * Kindness matters

 * Respect existence or expect resistance
-* Fire the felon
+* Measles, tariffs and deportation do not make America great
 * HANDS OFF - social security - veterans, libraries, national parks, medicare, post office, freedom - OUR COUNTRY
-* THINK - while it's still legal

 * If you aren't outraged, you're not paying attention
 * We are done accepting the things we cannot change - its time to change the things we cannot accept
 * The minority destroying our country is billionaires
 * Stop the Turd Reich
 * Hands off social security - we're old ladies with nothing to lose
 * Evil triumphs when good people do nothing.
 What are you doing.
-* Resist - Courage is contagious
+* Courage is contagious
-* Foxtrot Delta Tango
-* Clean up on aisle 47
 * There are smarter cabinets at IKEA
 * If you're not enraged you're not paying attention
 * Dear rest of the world - we're sorry!
 Signed, America.
 * Everyone is welcome here (was that so hard?)
 * Vaccines save lives

 * Silence is compliance - use your voice to demand change
 * Resist proactively
 * Peaceful protest is patriotic